rottenpunk/SunriseClockWebserver/README.md

 ### The Sunrise Clock Webserver (this repository)
 This is an ESP-01S board.
 This board has an ESP8266 chip on it and 4 meg of memory.

+Arduino board setting for the ESP-01s board:
+Board: "Generic ESP8266 Module"
+Builtin LED: "2"
+...
+Flash Size: "$MB (FS:3MB OTA:~512KB)"
+...

+Some of the other settings can be set to various things depending on how you want to use it.
+For example, you may want to set the
+Erase Flash setting to erase the WiFi Settings on upload.